Our values convey those qualities staff felt best described NHS Informatics Merseyside.

 This staff charter sets out clear expectations of ‘what we expect to see from our colleagues’ and what ‘our colleagues can expect from Informatics Merseyside’ as an employer, describing how together we will ‘make exceptional service the standard’.

-Based around our four core values - communication, ownership, respect and quality – our Staff Charter describes the culture of our organisation and how we will behave with each other and with our partners and customers.
+Based around our four core values - communication, ownership, respect and Excellence – our Staff Charter describes the culture of our organisation and how we will behave with each other and with our partners and customers.

 Read a copy of Informatics Merseyside's Staff Charter.